mriphysics/Rootflip-AlignEcho/README.md

 Download Abstract and ePoster from [here](https://kclpure.kcl.ac.uk/portal/en/publications/rootflipped-multiband-pulses-with-inherently-aligned-echoes(4cea6aef-4143-4f76-b75d-72ddebf7abd2).html).

 Root-flipped Multiband refocusing RF pulses as proposed by Sharma et al (MRM 2016) are more time-efficient pulses compared to pulses designed by phase-optimization (Wong 2012) and time-shifting (Auerbach 2013).
 However, this has been achieved by exciting different slices at different times during the RF pulse.
 A consequence of this is that when Root-flipped pulses are used in a spin-echo pair, different slices will also form a spin-echo at different times.
-This is shown below.
+This is shown below, in case of a MB5 Root-flipped pulse where the spin-echo signal in 5 slices is simulated (1 slice shown in black, 4 slices in gray).

 <img src="bin/Fig1.png" alt="Fig1" width="100%">